Welcome to the Faithful Word Website!

 Our desire is to edify the believer and strengthen the Body of Christ by the faithful proclamation of the Word of God.
 Here at Faithful Word Assembly, we have one focus, Jesus!
 We have one message, Jesus!
 And we have one Master, Jesus!
 We pray these messages and ministry materials will encourage you in your commitment to the Lord Jesus Christ!

 Click here to see recent sermon videos.
-Then click on the Windows Media file name.
+Then click on the blue Windows Media file name.

 Service Times